AndersDeath/diary2/000-current.md

 # 24 March - Friday - Yerevan - 176 day of immigration

 We were on John Wick again.
 It was nice but too long.
 Too much.
+It was nice action but average quality movie.